lorenzoeusepi77/kubernetes/README.md

 Following the below steps to create Kubernetes setup on Centos-7.
 Prerequisite:

+- Kuberneter: 1 "Master" Server
+- Kubernetes: 2 or more "Edge" Server
+- On Kubernetes Server:
-- Ansbile
+    - Create User "centos";
+    - Configure User "centos" in /etc/sudoers;

-- Git Hub
+- 1 Server/Client with Ansbile and Git
   - Download the "Kubernetes" playbook and:
-    - modify /kubernetes/ansible/hosts and replace /etc/ansible/hosts;
+      - modify /kubernetes/ansible/hosts and replace /etc/ansible/hosts (Needed for Server hosts entry deploy);
-    - copy /kubernetes/ansible/config on /root/.ssh/config
+      - copy /kubernetes/ansible/config on /root/.ssh/config (Disable StrictHostKeyChecking);
-- On Kubernetes Server:
-    - Create User "centos"
-    - Configure User "centos" in /etc/sudoers

 Run install.yml playbook to create Kubernetes Cluster.

-For this installation:
-- 1 "Master" Server
-- 2 or more "Edge" Server